kossnocorp/typesaurus.com/src/content/docs/get-started/type-safety.md

 ### [`exactOptionalPropertyTypes`]

-One recommended option [`exactOptionalPropertyTypes`] is not well known, especially to TypeScript beginners, because it's not included in [`strict`].
+One recommended option [`exactOptionalPropertyTypes`] is not well known, especially to TypeScript beginners, because [`strict`] does not include it.
 However, it's crucial and will cause runtime errors where you don't expect them.

-This option makes such a code invalid:
+This option makes such a code invalid and shows a type error:

 ```ts
 interface User {